-May and summer sessions must be paid in full at the date of registration-no payment plan is available for May or summer sessions.
+Summer sessions must be paid in full at the date of registration-no payment plan is available for summer sessions.

 Finance Charge

 A monthly finance charge of one and one-half percent (18% APR) will be added to the unpaid balance on student accounts.